Slow-build USMC Ambulance replica down under

 Phill

 Good luck with your project.
 Just a complete longshot.
 I wonder if Holden still have any blueprints for their Ambulance jeeps?
-Don't even know if Holden had any archives.
-Maybe worth contacting Ian Fawbert to see if he knows of any archive material.
+Don't even know if Holden had any archives. :roll: Maybe worth contacting Ian Fawbert to see if he knows of any archive material.
 Ian does a hell of a lot of Aussie jeep research.
 Nice bloke as well, I know he'll help you if he can.

 regards Nick